Find partnership terms by letter

 Example:

-Account mapping tool software companies are some of the most valuable integration partners to PartnerStack's PRM as they help PartnerStack customers close deals.
+For PartnerStack, account mapping software companies are some of the most valuable integration partners because they help customers close deals faster.